acato-plugins/branded-social-images/readme.txt

 = 1.1.4 =
 * Fix the title-updater in the BSI editor - in some cases the "empty" title was \uFEFF, a zero-width space character.
+* Fix a few PHP warnings regarding integers expected but floats given, empty values and GLOB_BRACE not being available on all installations.
+* Thank you [Borkweb](https://github.com/borkweb) for your contributions to the plugin!

 = 1.1.3 =
 * Fix division by zero error in the rare case that a font file has gone missing.